NMattyy/Thinkpad-T14s-G2-MacOS/README.md

 Install [AMDHelper](https://github.com/alvindimas05/AMDHelper) and enable the patches that you need for the apps that don't work/chromium based apps that cause graphical issues with NootedRed.

 #### Poor battery life and heating
+That's due to the PowerManagement being non-existent.
 Install [AMDHelper](https://github.com/alvindimas05/AMDHelper) and enable battery optimisation (Performance will be drastically reduced).

 #### YogaSMC features
 If you want to to have fan and sensors reading, fan control and other thinkpad's features that you have on windows like battery treshold or full function keys functionality, you can install [YogaSMC](https://github.com/zhen-zen/YogaSMC)